Declan O'Brien (footballer): Athlone Town

-In July 2010 he signed for Athlone Town as a player-coach and made his debut in a 1–1 draw against Middlesbrough F.C.

-He scored his first goal for Athlone at the Brandywell on 10 September.
+In July 2010 he signed for Athlone Town as a player-coach and made his debut in a 1–1 draw against Middlesbrough in a friendly.
+He scored his first goal for Athlone away to Derry City at the Brandywell Stadium on 10 September 2010.

 Monaghan United

 He signed for Monaghan United in December 2010 on a two-year deal.
 He scored two on his debut against Cork City in 2–2 draw at Turners Cross on 1 April.
 He then scored the winning goal on his home debut v Longford Town in a 1–0 win the following week.

 O'Brien hit his first hat trick for Monaghan in the third round of the FAI Cup v Everton A.F.C.

 In his last game for Monaghan he helped secure promotion by scoring a brace against Galway United in November 2011.

 Return to Drogheda

 For the 2012 season O'Brien returned to Drogheda United.
 He scored his first goal on his return at Bray.